syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/check-for-updates.md

 documentation: ug
 ---

-# Check for updates in Syncfusion ASP.NET MVC (Essential JS2)
+# Check for updates in Syncfusion ASP.NET MVC

 Syncfusion provides the check for update extensions to find latest version of essential release was available, if it was available then provide option update most recent version of the Essential Studio release.
 So that, you always get the latest features, fixes, and improvements by installing the latest version.